 Working directly with experienced benefits brokers can make a significant difference in the outcome of a business’s group health insurance efforts.
 Businesses that partner with a knowledgeable broker can enjoy strategic health and benefits solutions that aim to save money and keep employees happy and healthy.
 Benefits brokers can recommend plans based on unique factors that impact the business and can help negotiate contracts to ensure that the business secures the best pricing possible.

 Can You Accommodate To A Variation in Claims?

 Predictability is one of the top reasons that many businesses select level funding.
-Businesses can enjoy pre-set monthly payments that are based on past claim experience and number of employees.
+Businesses can enjoy pre-established monthly payments that are based on past claim experience and the number of employees.
 However, that does not mean that the cost of insurance never changes.
 While the premium will not go up in the middle of the year, there is potential for changes in price resulting from high claims the previous year.

 Finding Your Level Funding Plan

 Businesses that want to operate a level-funded health plan must consider all aspects of their decision, such as their company’s cash flow, employee numbers, risk tolerance and preferred budgeting methods.
 Having an experienced benefits broker that an employer can look to for guidance can be highly advantageous when comparing group health plans.

 Consider Drawbacks, If Any